"Suddenly, the whole sky just exploded! And for us, you know, you get goosebumps - every single time - it's different."

 Cloudy nights, long drives, and location details

 When on the nights the weather requires us to, we will drive hundreds of kilometres.
-If it's cloudy in and around Whitehorse, I'm not going to sit us at a highway pullout 20 kilometres outside of town and call it a night if there are clear skies or clear patches much further away but still within reach.
+If it's cloudy in and around the city, I'm not going to sit us at a highway pullout 20 kilometres outside of town and call it a night if there are clear skies or clear patches much further away but still within reach.

 To contrast, on clear nights we won't make a habit of shuffling around to a different location every half hour.
 The aurora can be incredibly dynamic and unpredictable, and I'm not particularly interested in potentially getting caught on the highway with nowhere to pullover when out of nowhere, a beautiful burst of aurora fills the sky.